securenetworking/fastWebSockets/misc/READMORE.md

 There are a few compilation flags for µSockets (see its documentation), but common between µSockets and µWebSockets flags are as follows:

-* LIBUS_NO_SSL - disable OpenSSL dependency/functionality for uSockets and uWebSockets builds
+* LIBUS_NO_SSL - disable OpenSSL dependency/functionality for fastsockets and fastWebSockets builds
-* UWS_NO_ZLIB - disable Zlib dependency/functionality for uWebSockets
+* UWS_NO_ZLIB - disable Zlib dependency/functionality for fastWebSockets

 You can use the Makefile on Linux and macOS.
 It is simple to use and builds the examples for you. `WITH_OPENSSL=1 make` builds all examples with SSL enabled.
 Examples will fail to listen if cert and key cannot be found, so make sure to specify a path that works for you.